 CVL: committee for secondary school life

-Governing bodies and dialogue: The Committee for Secondary School life Elections for the Committee for Secondary School life (CVL) is held at the lycée in the 2nde week of Octobre by an eletronic vote.
+Governing bodies and dialogue: The Committee for Secondary School life Elections for the Committee for Secondary School life (CVL) is held at the lycée in the 2nde week of October through an eletronic vote.

 What is the CVL?